simmundi/trurl/docs/index.md

 - [Data Oriented Design (Or why you might be shooting yourself in the foot)](https://gamesfromwithin.com/data-oriented-design)

-- Trurl is a state-of-the-art ECS implementation, sharing many features with other popular ECS frameworks, such as Ashley, Artemis-DB, Dominion, Entitas,... .
+Trurl is a state-of-the-art ECS implementation, sharing many features with other popular ECS frameworks, such as Ashley, Artemis-DB, Dominion, Entitas,... .

-In a Trurl program, every element that can be identified - (i.e. has an identity) is an `Entity`.
-They are little more than wrappers around a `long` value, serving as the id.
+In a Trurl program, every model object that can potentially change is an `Entity`.
+They are little more than wrappers around a `long` value, serving as the identifier.

+In a Covid19 model, entities could represent people, places, hospitals, etc. In a bullet hell - bullets, enemies, players, etc. In a roguelike - monsters, items, walls, doors, etc.

 Entities by themselves are just generic containers with an identifier - the data is stored in `Component`s.
-Components are simple DTO-style classes, containing cohesive bit of information - they are strongly typed and can be reused across simulations.
+Components are simple DTO-style classes, containing cohesive bits of information - they are strongly typed and can be reused across simulations / games.
 By using different sets of components (much like mix-ins) - entities can represent different things, without falling into the many traps of OO inheritance.

 In Trurl, a component is a simple Java class, like: